davide-muzzi/web-message/README.md

 # Web Message

-This is a simple interactive web page that presents a message with two buttons: **Yes** and **No**.
-The "Yes" button leads to a hidden message, while the "No" button moves unpredictably around the screen when clicked.
+This is a fun, interactive web page with an engaging design!
+It presents a message with two buttons: **Yes** and **No**.
+The "Yes" button reveals a hidden surprise, while the "No" button moves unpredictably around the screen when hovered over, making it tricky to press.

 ## Features
-- **Big centered text** at the top two-thirds of the page.
+- **Big, centered text** positioned in the top two-thirds of the page.
-- **Two interactive buttons** underneath the text.
+- **Two interactive buttons** below the text:
-  - "Yes" button **reveals an image/GIF**.
+  - The "Yes" button **reveals an image or GIF** and plays background music.
-  - "No" button **moves to different locations on click** to make it harder to press.
+  - The "No" button **moves away on hover** and, if clicked, triggers a unique video response.
+- **Floating heart animations** appear when selecting "Yes."
-- **Dynamic button movement** with a mix of vertical, horizontal, and diagonal transitions.
+- **Dynamic button movement** with randomized vertical, horizontal, and diagonal transitions.
-- **Customizable colors and text** to fit different themes.
+- **Customizable colors, text, and media** to fit different themes.

 ## Live Demo
 You can view the live project [here](https://davide-muzzi.github.io/web-message/)